vacp2p/nim-libp2p/README.md

 libp2p grew out of IPFS, but it is built so that lots of people can use it, for lots of different projects.

 - Learn more about libp2p at [**libp2p.io**](https://libp2p.io) and follow our evolving documentation efforts at [**docs.libp2p.io**](https://docs.libp2p.io).
-- [Here](https://github.com/libp2p/libp2p#description) is an overview of libp2p and its implementations in other programming languages.
+- [Here](https://github.com/libp2p/libp2p#implementations) is a list of its implementations in other programming languages.

 ## Install
 **Prerequisite**